Skip to main content

 CONCLUSION

-Based on the foregoing, the Petition is GRANTED.
-Petitioner shall submit a written order on her Petition to the Court consistent with this tentative ruling and in compliance with Rule of Court 3.1312(a) and (b).
+Based on the foregoing, Plaintiff’s motions are GRANTED.
+For all four motions, the Court awards sanctions of $7,661.66 in fees and $240.00 in filing costs as requested.
+Defendants shall serve further responses to each discovery request within 20 days of receipt of the notice of entry of this Court’s order on these motions.
+Plaintiff shall submit a written order to the Court consistent with this tentative ruling and in compliance with Rule of Court 3.1312(a) and (b).

 PROCEDURAL HISTORY